HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 #### The `as` attribute

-The `as` attribute should be specified when using `rel="preload"` (or rel="prefetch") to specify the type of resource being downloaded.
+The `as` attribute should be specified when using `rel="preload"` (or `rel="prefetch"`) to specify the type of resource being downloaded.
 Applying the correct `as` attribute allows the browser to prioritize the resource more accurately.
 For example, preload as="script" will get a low or medium priority, while preload as="style" would get the highest priority.
 The `as` attribute is required for caching the resource for future requests and applying the correct <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP">content-security policy</a>.

 {{ figure_markup(
   image="preload-as-attribute-values.png",
-  caption="rel=\"preload\" as attribute values.", description="Bar chart showing the usage of values for rel=\"preload\". script is used 55% of the time on mobile and 54% on desktop. font is used 22% of the time on mobile and 23% on desktop. style is used 11% of the time on mobile and 11% on desktop. fetch is used 9% of the time on mobile and 8% on desktop. image is used 3% of the time on mobile and 3% on desktop. video is used 0% of the time on mobile and 0% on desktop. document is used 0% of the time on mobile and 0% on desktop. worker is used 0% of the time on mobile and 0% on desktop. audio is used 0% of the time on mobile and 0% on desktop. object is used 0% of the time on mobile and 0% on desktop. embed is used 0% of the time on mobile and 0% on desktop. track is used 0% of the time on mobile and 0% on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1844544440&format=interactive", sheets_gid="1246058294", sql_file="hint_attribute_usage.sql"
+  caption="rel=\"preload\" as attribute values.", description="Bar chart showing the usage of values for rel=\"preload\". script is used 55% of the time on mobile and 54% on desktop. font is used 22% of the time on mobile and 23% on desktop. style is used 11% of the time on mobile and 11% on desktop. fetch is used 9% of the time on mobile and 8% on desktop. image is used 3% of the time on mobile and 3% on desktop.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTgxCYoH2vDbhTky1qQKEeV034kReHF8JYYq0aDyoo6LG22XL6Tar3dNPsqU1_zyvR6vuFEdMGoF1oP/pubchart?oid=1844544440&format=interactive", sheets_gid="1246058294", sql_file="hint_attribute_usage.sql"